RCGEnableBigDataDeveloper/confluent-tools/README.md

 # confluent-tools
-confluent-tools is an API for intgeracting with a confluent kafka cluster.
+confluent-tools is an API for interacting with a confluent kafka cluster.
 It includes classes to automate standard processes including topic creation, schema registration, and connector configuration.

 This API is written in java/scala, and has the following advantages over direct shell/CLI scripting